 Convertibles: preferred stock and bonds are the most common convertible securities, which are both fixed income securities.
 Normally, investors in these securities collect semi-annual payments.
 If the security is convertible, it allows the investor to convert the investment into common stock of the same issuer.
 Converting these securities to common stock provides the investor with a change in how they can make a return.
 Fixed-income investments pay the same amount of income (hence the name), while common stock provides capital appreciation (buy low, sell high) potential.
 Common stock is more aggressive, and therefore a riskier investment is received if a conversion occurs.

-For example, let’s go back to the WMT call option.
-Options are securities themselves; a financial professional that entices an investor to purchase it has officially performed an offer and sale of the WMT call option.
-But, they’ve also made an offer, and potentially a future sale of the underlying security - WMT stock.
+Example: a WMT call option is a security.
+If a financial professional solicits an investor to buy it, that’s an offer and sale of the WMT call option.
+Under the USA’s rule, it’s also treated as an offer (and potentially a future sale) of the underlying security - WMT stock.

-It’s equally important to know the unique circumstances where an offer or sale is not being made.
+It’s just as important to know the situations where an offer or sale is not being made.
 There are three to keep track of:

 Bona fide pledges or loans